markjprice/cs11dotnet7/docs/errata/improvements.md

 # Page 700 - Exercise 15.2 – Practice creating and deleting customers with HttpClient

-In this exercise, you are tasked to extend the `Northwind.Mvc` website project to have pages where a visitor can fill in a form to create a new customer, or search for a customer and then delete them.
-The MVC controller should make calls to the Northwind web service to create and delete customers.
+In this exercise, you are tasked to "extend the `Northwind.Mvc` website project to have pages where a visitor can fill in a form to create a new customer, or search for a customer and then delete them.
+The MVC controller should make calls to the Northwind web service to create and delete customers."

 Without addtiional help and with no solution initially, it can be tricky for a new reader to complete this exercise.

 I have now provided a possible solution and updated the GitHub repository with it.
 In the next edition, I will also provide some hints, similar to the following.